LaunchCode-Education-Archived/cs50x-live/calendar/Module-0/README.md

 # Module 0

+Please work your way through the following material:

 Time Estimate | Task | Link | Instructions
 --------------|------|------|-------------
 30-45 mins | Watch Video | [Lecture: Week 1](https://youtube.com/watch?v=zFenJJtAEzE) | Watch the lecture video.
 We recommend you crank the speed up to 1.5x or 2x.
 Topics will be covered in more detail later.